 Christopher Bruni

 Additionally, Mr. Bruni specializes in automobile manufacturer and dealer litigation.
 He began his practice in the automotive arena representing a Detroit automobile manufacturer in warranty litigation, obtaining a defense verdict in his first trial in 1986.
 He has since tried cases for both manufacturers and dealerships involving claims brought under the Song-Beverly Act, the Magnuson-Moss Act, the CLRA and Business and Professions Code Section 17200.
 For over seven years Mr. Bruni was statewide counsel for all dealerships insured by DaimlerChrysler Insurance in California.
-In the past twenty years he has mediated, handled and arbitrated over 400 cases on behalf of automobile manufacturers and dealerships.
-Mr. Bruni is the author of an auto law blog providing analysis and discussion on legal issues impacting auto dealers and manufacturers nationwide: http://autolaw.typepad.com
+Mr. Bruni is the author of the Auto Law blog providing analysis and discussion on legal issues impacting auto dealers and manufacturers nationwide: http://autolaw.typepad.com

-Mr. Bruni has been named a Northern California Super Lawyer for four years.
+Mr. Bruni has been named a Northern California Super Lawyer for nine consecutive years and is AV- rated by Martindale-Hubbell.

 Mr. Bruni received his law degree from the University of Santa Clara.
 He was an Associate Editor of the Law Review, which published his case note, “The Labor Management Reporting and Disclosure Act of 1959-Union Members’ Bill of Rights Protects Rank and File Union Members Only,” 23 Santa Clara L. Rev. 955 (1983).
 He also holds a B.A. in Economics from the University of California, Davis.